danog/MadelineProtoDocs/docs/docs/FLOOD_WAIT.md

 floodwaitrate = time it took you to make the method calls + X

-Use sleep to execute max N calls in `floodwaitrate` seconds, this way you won't get flood waited!
+Use sleep to execute max N calls in '30` seconds, this way you won't get flood waited!

 <a href="https://docs.madelineproto.xyz/docs/LOGGING.html">Next section</a>